Ammunition technical officer: Australian Army

 The Australian Army also employs ATOs, who are members of the Royal Australian Army Ordnance Corps (RAAOC).
 RAAOC ATOs are trained in Australia, and this training has also been made available to members of other regional (Asia/South Pacific) Defence Forces.

+Canadian Armed Forces

+The Canadian Armed Forces has a 12 month ATO programme held in 2 phases, with the academic phase at the Royal Military College of Canada in Kingston and the technical phase at the Canadian Forces Logistics Training Centre in CFB Borden.
+It is a specialization that three trades, Aerospace Engineers, Naval Combat Systems Engineering Officers and Logistics Officers, can be selected for.
+After completion of the course, ATOs can be employed in Ammunition and Explosives inventory management, life cycle management and execution of the Ammunition and Explosive Safety Program.

 Pakistan Army

 The Pakistan Army has ATOs who are trained at the Pakistan Army Ordnance College.
 They are selected from the officers of the Pakistan Army Ordnance Corps in almost the same manner as that of the British Army ATOs.
 They are specialists in the ammunition field, and have many years of experience within Pakistan and other countries, such as Liberia, Congo, Ivory Coast, Sudan, Congo, CAR and elsewhere the Pakistan Army is deployed as part of the UN.
 Pakistan ATOs have the unique honour of handling / clearing IEDs and completing EOD Operations during War On Terror in Swat, North and South Waziristan Agencies and even in the settled areas of the countries.
 Most of the ATOs have specialized from CIED and EOD Trg programmes covered by British and US EOD institutes to assist the Engineers Corps as a technical expert to handle all IEDs and supervise their EOD activities and clearance of ERW.
 The major part of ATOs was in recent Operation Zarb-e-Azab.
 It is imperative to note and mention here, that, every field formation of Pakistan Army has a specified ATO appointment amongst its Staff Appointments to work as Advisor on Ammunition Matters to the Formation Commander directly.
 In UN, ATOs of the Battalions and Sector HQ work hand in glove with UNMAS for all EOD operations and clearance of ERW.